 “It’s supposed to be inspirational and serious, not cute.”

-Kenny folds the letter and puts it back into the envelope again.
+Kenny folded the letter and put it back into the envelope again.
 “You guys are boring.”

 “You wouldn’t know the half of it.”

-Kenny has gotten out another letter – though he claimed boredom like several seconds ago.
+Kenny had gotten out another letter—though he claimed boredom like several seconds ago.
 “This one sounds better.”

-Jacky glances at the purple paper.
+Jacky glanced at the purple paper.
 “Spring is leaving us soon.
 So when are you coming back?
 It seems forever.
 But it’s okay.
-At least there are no delays in flights like in winter.”
+At least, there are no delays in flights like in the winter.”

-Kenny snaps his head up from the letter he’s scanning with his eyes.
+Kenny snapped his head up from the letter he was scanning with his eyes.
 “You memorized them?”

-Jacky shrugs.
+Jacky shrugged.
 “Sometimes I remember it from the paper color.”

-Kenny folds the letter again – as if he’s more interested in the process and not the details.
+Kenny folded the letter again—as if he was more interested in the process and not the details.
 “How often do you guys write anyway?”